|

 other basic things so that we may live and work.
 For a day, we are to feed our souls with spiritual nourishment.
 Both physical

 and spiritual nourishment are necessary in our journey through life.
+TWO Moreover,

 our journey with God needs faith and trust in God.
 Israelites complained